-Welcome to Ava and Arthur's Live Nest Cam!
-The Osprey nest camera at Pleasant Hill Lake Park is located at the Swim Beach/Marina area in Perrysville, Ohio and was made possible through a grant from the Firelands Electric People’s Fund in collaboration with the Firelands Electric Cooperative, Muskingum Watershed Conservancy District, The Greater Mohican Audubon Society and HD on Tap for hosting the video streaming and online support.
+WELCOME to Ava and Arthur's LIVE 24/7 Nest Cam!
+The Osprey nest camera at Pleasant Hill Lake Park is located at the Swim Beach/Marina area in Perrysville, Ohio, and was made possible through a grant from the Firelands Electric People’s Fund in collaboration with the Firelands Electric Cooperative, Muskingum Watershed Conservancy District, The Greater Mohican Audubon Society and HD on Tap for hosting the video streaming and online support.

 NOTICE: This is a wild Osprey nest and anything can happen.
 While we hope that healthy Osprey chicks will end up fledging from the nest, things like sibling rivalry, predators, and natural disasters can affect the Osprey family and may be difficult to watch.
 As hard as it may be to see anything happen to our Osprey, we will let nature take its course and will not intervene.

-Ospreys nest on many different types of man-made structures including buildings, cellular towers, boats, utility poles, and channel markers.
-Nests on utility poles can pose a significant risk to the adult and juvenile osprey.
+OSPREYS nest on many different types of man-made structures including buildings, cellular towers, lights, boats, utility poles, and channel markers.
+Nests on utility poles can pose a significant risk to adult and juvenile osprey.

 Nests on utility structures with energized wires pose risk to osprey from: